wangyg19/CMBProbe/README.md

 If you use our codes and datasets, please cite:
 ```
 @article{CMBProbe,
-  title={A new Probe of non-Gaussianity for Maps of the CMB},
+  title={A new Probe of non-Gaussianity for CMB Maps},
   author={Sloan, Ian H. and Le Gia, Quoc T. and and Wang, Yu Guang and Womersley, Robert S. and Hamann, Jan},
   journal={arXiv preprint arXiv:},
   year={2019}